You can find answers to the most commonly asked questions below

 What are my payment terms?

-If you have up to four student loans, you are scheduled to repay in 60 monthly installments.
+If you have up to four student loans, you are scheduled to repay in 60 monthly instalments.
 Five or more loans are repaid over 84 months.
 When you commence repayment, a maturity date is calculated at which your loan is scheduled to be paid off.
 Should you subsequently be accepted for deferral, the maturity date will move accordingly.

 What payment methods are available?